 On the west wall of the Dachau gas chamber, there are two openings, one for a peep hole and one for a water pipe.
 The two openings are shown in the photo below.
 The frames around these openings don’t match, which indicates that they were probably not put there at the same time.
 The peep hole was probably added after the gas chamber was built.
 Why would a shower room need a peephole?

 So, is there any evidence that there was a gas chamber at Dachau?
 Yes, a letter from Dr. Sigmund Rascher to Reichsführer-SS Heinrich Himmler, which is quoted here.
-There is also the film that was shown at the Nuremberg IMT; the film was introduced to prove the charges of Crimes against Humanity.
+There is also the film that was shown at the Nuremberg IMT; the film was introduced at the IMT to prove the charges of Crimes against Humanity, which were new laws made up by the Allies AFTER the war.

 The transcript of the narration in the film about the gas chamber at Dachau is quoted below: